lumeland/lume.land/docs/core/render-order.md

 ---
 title: Render order
-description: Configure the rendering order of the pages
+description: Configure the rendering order of pages
 order: 9
 related:
   - /docs/core/multiple-pages/
   - /docs/core/searching/
 ---

-In Lume all pages are rendered at the same time.
+In Lume, all pages are rendered at the same time.
 This works well in most cases, but sometimes you want to make sure a page is rendered before or after others.
 The most typical example is with auto-generated pages.
 Let's say you have a page that generates multiple pages dynamically using data from an external API: